radrich/richarmstrong.net/_learn/procreate-dreams.md

 ### Is this class for you?

 I made this class for beginners.
 So that you could jump right in and start animating.
-I don’t proved too much instruction or theory.
+I don’t provide too much instruction or theory.
 You’ll learn by following along.

 ### What do you need?